 4. Commercial Real Estate Firms Trend Toward Cutting Costs

-7. ESG Transitions from Trend to Important Criteria for Commercial Real Estate Investors
+9. ESG Transitions from Trend to Important Criteria for Commercial Real Estate Investors

 Environmental concerns have permeated every sphere of life, and commercial real estate trends are no different.
 Competitive investors have increasingly prioritized ESG, or environmental, social and governance-related considerations.
 According to PGIM, over two thirds of investment management firms have now adopted ESG standards in their investment criteria, with a particular emphasis on environmental factors.
 In some ways, this is tied toward the market-wide flight to quality.

 Beyond doing their part to help the environment, environmentally friendly investments can actually be quite lucrative.
 Boosting energy efficiencies lowers operational costs, creating higher profit margins.
 Additionally, ESG certifications can open doors to new funds, exclusive lending deals and even more selective, profitable tenants.